Gandhiprajwal/Data-Structure-Algorithm/README.md

 # Learning Goals
 My main goals for this learning journey include:

-1.Mastering the fundamental data structures and their operations.
+* Mastering the fundamental data structures and their operations. <br>
-2.Understanding various algorithms and their time and space complexities.
+* Understanding various algorithms and their time and space complexities. <br>
-3.Developing problem-solving skills through algorithmic challenges.
+* Developing problem-solving skills through algorithmic challenges. <br>
-4.Applying data structures and algorithms to solve real-world problems efficiently.
+* Applying data structures and algorithms to solve real-world problems efficiently. <br>

 # Progress
 I will update this section regularly to track my progress and highlight the topics I have covered.
 Here's a summary of my achievements so far: